weefbellington/screenplay/README.md

 ###View persistence on configuration changes

-By default, when a configuration change occurs, Screenplay tears down each the each scene whose view is currently visible on the screen.
+By default, when a configuration change occurs, screenplay tears down each the each scene whose view is currently visible on the screen.
 If instead you would like a view  to be retained on configuration changes, override `Scene.teardownOnConfigurationChanges` to return `true`.
 Keep in mind, though, that if you enable this flag, the XML for the view will not be reloaded when a configuration change occurs.